 - Single-use kits for spinal taps (lumbar punctures)

-To help ensure the safety of the blood supply, people with a risk of exposure to CJD or vCJD aren't eligible to donate blood.
+To help ensure the safety of the blood supply, people with a risk of exposure to CJD or vCJD aren't eligible to donate blood in the United States.
 This includes people who:

 - Have received a dura mater brain graft

 - Spent at least three months in the United Kingdom from 1980 to 1996

 - Spent five years or more in France or Ireland between1980 and 2001

 - Received a blood transfusion in the U.K., France or Ireland since 1980

 The U.K., as well as some other countries, also has certain restrictions regarding blood donations from people with a risk of exposure to CJD or vCJD.